rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 ### Install the rest of the MBot Code

 {: .highlight }
-    The rest of the code repositories will be posted soon, for now, you should be able to get started on the Botlab, and can wait to do the following steps.
+Note: the rest of the code repositories will be posted soon, for now, you should be able to get started on the Botlab, and can wait to do the following steps.

 1. Clone the necessary repos to your Jetson under folder `mbot_ws`
     - **Clone** [RP Lidar Driver](https://gitlab.eecs.umich.edu/rob550-f23/rplidar_lcm_driver) and [MBot Bridge](https://gitlab.eecs.umich.edu/rob550-f23/mbot_bridge)